vwbusguy/qbsh/README.md

 ## Containerize it

+qbsh is now available through [quay.io](https://quay.io/repository/vwbusguy/qbsh?tab=info).
+You can now run it with podman or Docker:

+`podman run --pull=always --rm -it quay.io/vwbusguy/qbsh`

+### Build it yourself

 A portable Containerfile is provided for use in podman or docker, but the ./make_container_image.sh script will freshly compile a binary and build a container in one shot.
 It should work as long as you have podman and qb64 installed in your path and your system has a compatible GLIB version to Fedora.

 Once it's done, you can run it with: